-The following grants were reviewed in 2020:
+The following grants were reviewed in 2021:

-- Summit County Payroll Support Grant Program The County provided approximately 19 million to support local community's first responders payroll costs. - Small Business Grants The County disbursed three (3) rounds of grants totaling 11.7 million to fund local small business operating and payroll costs. - Mortgage & Rent Relief Grant The County disbursed two (2) rounds of grants totaling 10.3 million to provide mortgage and rent relief for eligible participants. - Utility Relief Program The County disbursed two (2) rounds of grants totaling 2.3 million to provide utility bill relief for eligible participants. - COVID 19 Employee Response Division Payroll The County created and staffed the COVID 19 Employee Response Division in order to combat the spread of COVID-19 in county and public service facilities through cleaning and disinfecting.
-IAD reviewed the Division's payroll to ensure compliance with policies and procedures as well as CARES Act rules and regulations. - Senior Technology Grant The County disbursed approximately \$610,000 to provide technology and meal support to aging and disabled individuals to shelter at home during the pandemic. - COVID-19 Public School Re-opening Grant The County disbursed 7.3 million to the local public school districts to support the cost of re-opening during the pandemic. - Non-Profit & Arts & Culture Grant The County disbursed 6.5 million to local non-profits to support their operating and payroll costs.
+- Small Business Grants The County disbursed three (3) rounds of grants totaling 11.7 million to fund local small business operating and payroll costs. - Mortgage & Rent Relief Grant The County disbursed two (2) rounds of grants totaling 10.3 million to provide mortgage and rent relief for eligible participants. - Utility Relief Program The County disbursed two (2) rounds of grants totaling 2.3 million to provide utility bill relief for eligible participants. - Senior Technology Grant The County disbursed approximately \$610,000 to provide technology and meal support to aging and disabled individuals to shelter at home during the pandemic. - Non-Profit & Arts & Culture Grant The County disbursed 6.5 million to local non-profits to support their operating and payroll costs. - Summit County Public Health Department Grant The County disbursed 1.4 million to provide funds for COVID 19 testing and building improvements to mitigate COVID 19.